Junjiequan/websites/README.md

  >[ReactWebSite - SushiShopTheme](https://a331998513.github.io/websites/)

 **main goal:** To learn the process of building react website.
 No creativity here.
-Just follow the tutorial.

 **process:** Strictly followed the tutorial with slight changes.